jon-jacky/Piety/editors/ed.md

-**ed.py** imports the *view.py* module, which contains configuration variables that are read and written by both *ed* and the display editor *edsel*, in order to configure code used by both programs to run with or without a display.
+**ed.py** imports the *view.py* module, which contains configuration variables that are read and written by both *ed* and the display editor *edda*, in order to configure code used by both programs to run with or without a display.

-**ed.py** imports the *Op* display operations enumeration from the *updates.py* module, which appears in code in *ed* that is also used by the *edsel* display editor.
+**ed.py** imports the *Op* display operations enumeration from the *updates.py* module, which appears in code in *ed* that is also used by the *edda* display editor.

 The *buffer*, *parse*, *check*, *view*, and *updates* modules are included in this directory.  **ed.py** also uses the Python standard